 The OFAC administers and enforces economic sanctions against countries, entities, and individuals that it deems as terrorists or criminals.
 Trade restrictions, asset blocking, and other dealings are prohibited unless authorized or expressly exempted by statute.
-The list applies to:

 The names of prohibited individuals and entities are listed in the OFAC’s list of Specially Designated Nationals and Blocked Persons (SDN list, available on OFAC website), against which companies are required to tally their data to ensure they are not trading with the listed individuals.

 Similar to the OFAC, the EU has a consolidated list of sanctions that apply to all EU citizens and corporate entities wherever they are located in the world.
 The EU has over forty different sanctions regimes in place, some of which are mandated by the United Nations Security Council while others are adopted autonomously by the EU.
 Sanctions are imposed through arms embargoes, travel bans, asset freezes, and other economic measures such as restrictions on imports and exports.